 - Drain the cooked dal in the colander.
 The drained water is nutritious.
 You can use it to make amti (curry) or use it for cooking other vegetables.

-- While grinding the dal in the mixer/grinder jar, grind the dal in batches.
+- While grinding the dal and jaggery mixture in the mixer/grinder jar, grind them in small batches.
 Do not add water.

 - Knead the poli dough soft & let it rest for a minimum of 2 hours.